New Patient Appointment at Oregon Trail Eye Center

 • A blanket or jacket if you get cold easily.

-• The New Patient Paperwork can be filled and then sent ahead prior your visit.
-If you prefer to fill it out at our clinic, please plan to arrive 15-minutes early.
+• The New Patient Packet can be filled and then sent ahead prior your visit.
+If you prefer to fill it out at our clinic, please arrive 15-minutes early.

 We Encourage You to Bring a Guest with You